fietsknecht/minipos/README.md

 <br>PAYMENT.TXT - allowed payment methods
 <br>PRODUCT.TXT - name and price (including tax)
 <br>REMARK.TXT - your remarks for each sale (if any)
+The program only needs a key press to tell it what you want it to do.
+The available options are shown on the bottom line.
+That's all there is to it.
+Try the binary to see how it works.
+(How's that for a manual?)

+<b>SMS</b>
+If you put a sale on hold (by choosing <i>Park sale</i> in payment methods), you will have the opportunity to send an SMS to your customer.
+The SMS text can be configured in MINIPOS.CFG.
+At this point the SMS will be sent through my pre-configured gateway.
+You can try it if you like, there are plenty of free sms's left.

 <b>Compiling</b>
 <br>To compile the unaltered source you will need HiSoft BASIC 2.1 for Atari with the NETWORLD library.